- Big 5 Safari

 Follow in the footsteps of David Livingstone and travel up the Zambezi River above the Falls.
 There are several companies offering boat trips on the Zambezi River.
 Especially recommended is an evening sundowner boat cruise or a dinner cruise.
 As afternoon fades into twilight, animals come down to the river to drink as you go by.

 Early in the morning a backup vehicle with trackers enters Mosi-Oa-Tunya National Park to search for the Rhinos and their position is then relayed to the Professional Guides.
-At 06h30, guests are collected from their accommodation in Livingstone and are then driven to Mosi-Oa-Tunya National Park where they are transferred to safari vehicles and introduced to their guides and scouts.
+Guests are collected from their accommodation in Livingstone and are then driven to Mosi-Oa-Tunya National Park where they are transferred to safari vehicles and introduced to their guides and scouts.
 After they have been driven to the position where the trackers located the rhinos, guests receive a briefing by their guides regarding the procedures and safety aspects of the walk.
 They then have the opportunity to walk near to and photograph the rhinos.
 The professional guides give commentary on the rhino as well as wildlife, flora and spoor encountered during the walk.
 The walking segment is approximately 2 hours in duration.

 Guests are then transported to the picnic site reserved exclusively for the walking safaris where they are provided with Sandwiches and cakes.
 After their picnic they accompanied by the professional guides to the Park exit where they are transferred by vehicle back to their accommodation.
 Bottled water and soft drinks are provided.